 - How to manage opt-out requests

-As SMS rules and regulations change over time, it’s important to do your research to make sure you comply with the latest laws.
-Trusted mobile partners who understand the importance of SMS compliance can support your mobile efforts by keeping you informed on the changing carrier, CTIA, federal and state regulations.
+As SMS regulations change over time, it’s important to do your research to make sure you comply with the latest laws and requirements.
+Trusted mobile marketing partners who understand the importance of SMS compliance can support your mobile efforts by keeping you informed on the changing carrier, CTIA, federal and state regulations.

 Who Makes the Rules for SMS Compliance?

-There are several parties that establish mobile marketing laws and best practices.
+There are several parties that establish mobile marketing laws and regulations.

 The Federal Communications Commission (FCC) is a government agency that monitors and regulates communications.
-It serves as the primary authority for U.S. communications laws and technological innovation.
+It serves as the primary regulator for U.S. communications laws and technological innovation.

 In more recent years we’ve seen local laws being enacted by certain states that apply to mobile messaging.
-The state of Florida currently has a mini-TCPA that applies only to Florida residents (more details on this in a moment) and other states, such as Oklahoma, are expected to pass similar legislation in the near future.
+The state of Florida currently has enacted its own law that applies only to Florida residents (more details on this in a moment) and other states, such as Oklahoma, are expected to pass similar legislation in the near future.

-Formerly the Cellular Telecommunications and Internet Association, CTIA is a nonprofit that develops and monitors rules, regulations, and voluntary best practices to guide the mobile industry.
+Formerly known as the Cellular Telecommunications and Internet Association, CTIA is a nonprofit that develops and monitors rules, regulations, and voluntary best practices to guide the mobile industry.

 Wireless carriers like AT&T, Sprint, T-Mobile, and Verizon may choose to impose their own guidelines for customers to follow when sending business-to-consumer marketing messages via text.
 While carriers can’t legally enforce laws, they can choose to take their own course of action if marketers violate their policies.

-Wireless carriers may layer on their own set of rules that are required to be met in order for a company to be approved to send text messages on their network, which is one of the reasons why it is very advantageous to partner with mobile marketing companies who have direct connections and relationships with the carriers.
+Companies are required to follow these carrier rules to be approved to send text messages on their network, which is one of the reasons why it is very advantageous to partner with mobile marketing companies who have direct connections and relationships with the carriers.

 SMS Compliance Terms to Know